Best Medical Billing and Coding Schools in Texas

 Summary: Your Next Steps

 If you want to enter healthcare without patient care duties, medical billing and coding is a strong career choice.
-A short-term certificate from an accredited Texas school can put you on the job in under a year.
+A short-term certificate from an accredited Texas school can put you on the job in about a year.
 Look at schools such as Houston Community College, Austin Community College, and Dallas College to find a program near you or online.

 Here's what to do next: